TIGRLab/documentation/docs/data/introduction/Datalad.md

 # In practice

-## Install your first dataset, get your first data

 To start using `datalad`, you need to be ready to use `git`.
 If you’re not already a regular `git` user, now is the time to [start](/technical_skills/beginner/Using-Git).
 To begin with, we’ll make a `.gitconfig` file.
 This file stores information regarding your identity (and other options that aren’t relevant here), which `datalad` needs to know about so it can track *who has done what to the data being shared*.
 If you don’t already have a `.gitconfig` file, running the following commands from the command line will create yours:

 ```sh